Demola360/Inventory-Intelligence-Dashboard/README.md

 ## Tech stack

-- Python the code program
+- Python where the program was built.
 - Streamlit for the interactive dashboard interface
 - Poisson distribution (scipy.stats) as the statistical core of the anomaly detection logic